EU dismisses Czech prime minister's criticism of subsidy audit | DW | 05.06.2019

 What you need to know:

-Anger on the streets: Tuedsay's anti-Babis demonstrations were the biggest in the country since the fall of Communism in 1989.
+Anger on the streets: Tuesday's anti-Babis demonstrations were the biggest in the country since the fall of communism in 1989.
 Organizers said some 120,000 people showed up.
 Police have not confirmed that number.
 On Wednesday, Babis criticized the rallies as "unacceptable."

+Read more: Andrej Babis — The anti-migrant Czech premier and his migrant workers

 Who is Babis?
 He is the second-richest man in the Czech Republic and has been prime minister since shortly after his centrist, populist ANO party won parliamentary elections in 2017.
 Forbes magazine estimates his net wealth to be around $3.7 billion.